Skip to content

 nothing_scalar_array_getindex_odd_order(x::AbstractMatrix, i, j) -> x[i, j]

-Utility for safely viewing or indexing into possibly nothing or array values with two indices.
+Utility for safely indexing into possibly nothing or array values with two indices.

 • If x is nothing, returns nothing.